jaygurnani/CheckoutInterview/README.md

 - Seed data currently only seeds from 3 credit cards issuers.
 We should change this so it seeds from multiple credit card issuers.

 ## Cloud Technologies to be used
-- Once Dockerized code can be use EC2 and Fargate.
+- Once the application is Dockerized it can be use EC2 or Fargate.
 - Service code can be split into seperate seperate micro-services.
 - Database can be written to RDS in AWS.
 - Logger is currently unused, but can be wired up to CloudWatch logs.